 Lump Sum Payout or Monthly Pension Income?

-There are mainly two options regarding how to receive income from a pension plan: either take it out as a lump sum payment, or have it slowly released in a stream of cash flows over time until the retiree passes away (or in some cases, until both the retiree and their spouse passes away).
+There are mainly two options regarding how to receive income from a pension plan: either take it out as a lump sum payment, or have it distributed in a stream of periodic payments until the retiree passes away (or in some cases, until both the retiree and their spouse passes away).

 Single-Life or Joint-and-Survivor Pension Payout?

-Single-life pension means the employer will pay their employee's pension until their death.
+A single-life pension means the employer will pay their employee's pension until their death.
 This payment option offers a higher payment per month but will not continue paying benefits to a spouse who outlives the retiree.
-In contrast, joint-and-survivor pension payout pays a lower payment per month, but when the retiree dies, the surviving spouse will continue receiving benefits for their remaining life.
+In contrast, a joint-and-survivor pension payout pays a lower amount per month, but when the retiree dies, the surviving spouse will continue receiving benefits for the remainder of their life.

 Should You Work Longer for a Better Pension?

 It is possible for some people to postpone retirement for several years for more pension income later.
-Different people have different mentalities regarding retirement.
-Use this calculation to see which option is preferred financially.
+Use this calculation to see which option is preferred.

-Pensions are funds that employers (sometimes employee or government) contribute to as a way of saving for retirement.
-Upon retirement, money can be drawn from the pension pot or sold to an insurance company to be released as income cash flows at specific time intervals until death (an annuity).
-Please visit our Annuity Calculator or Annuity Payout Calculator for more information or to do calculations on annuities.
-In U.S., the main advantage of a pension as a vehicle of saving for retirement lies in the fact that pensions provide tax shields for money placed into them as well as any subsequent earnings on investment.
+Traditionally, employee pensions are funds that employers contribute to as a benefit for their employees.
+Upon retirement, money can be drawn from a pension pot or sold to an insurance company to be distributed as periodic payments until death (a life annuity).
+Please visit our Annuity Calculator or Annuity Payout Calculator for more information or to do calculations involving annuities.
+In the U.S., the main advantage of a pension as a vehicle of saving for retirement lies in the fact that pensions provide preferential tax benefits for money placed into them as well as any subsequent earnings on investment.
 In many modern instances, the term "pension" is used interchangeably with the term "retirement plan" rather than as a form of it.

-The three calculators above mainly designed for the Defined-Benefit Plan.
+The three calculators above are mainly designed for the Defined-Benefit Plan.

 Single-Life or Joint-and-Survivor Plans?

 Upon retirement, pensions generally provide two methods of distributing benefits.
 Single-life plans pay a monthly benefit for the remainder of the beneficiary's life, but as soon as they pass away, pension payments halt.
 A drawback to this is that surviving spouses will be left without a major source of income.
-Unsurprisingly, this option is most commonly used by retirees without spouses or dependents that require financial support.
+Unsurprisingly, this option is most commonly used by retirees without spouses or dependents.
 However, there are exceptions for single-life pensions that have guarantee periods; if the retiree passes away within the guarantee period (usually five or ten years), dependents are eligible to receive income until it ends.
-Monthly benefits with guarantee periods tend to be lower than for those without a guarantee period.
+Monthly benefits for plans with guarantee periods tend to be lower than for those without a guarantee period.

 1. Cost-of-Living Adjustment